 Failure to make reasonable adjustments is likely to lead to less favourable treatment.
-What sort of action might schools take to prevent discrimination against disabled pupils or prospective pupils?
+What sort of

 In your school:

 - Is the "responsible body" aware of their duties under the Disability Discrimination Act? - Do senior members of staff take their responsibilities under the Act seriously? - Are all staff aware of the duties, including managers, teaching staff, teaching assistants, catering staff, caretakers and others involved in providing or supporting learning? - Are you sure that the policies covering admissions, education and associated services, and exclusions will not put disabled children at a substantial disadvantage? - Has the school begun reviewing its policies, procedures and practices to ensure that it will not discriminate against disabled pupils or prospective pupils? - Does the school and all its staff engage with the process of making "reasonable adjustments" in order to comply with the law? - Has the school held training on the DDA and/or broader issues of disability equality? - Are there enough procedures in place to ensure that discrimination by staff will be picked up on and dealt with properly? - Do the school's general plans and policies take account of the need to make "reasonable adjustments"? - Has the school an adequate and accessible internal complaints procedure?